Advantages of a Group Counseling Approach

 - Responsibility: Each group member must take responsibility for working on their therapeutic goals and reasons for being in the group.
 No one is going to force members to talk or reveal difficult material.
 It is up to each member to do so on their own.

-- Saying Goodbye: Members that feel they are finished with their group work are expected to inform the group and return to say goodbye to the other members.
+- Saying Goodbye: Members who feel they are finished with their group work are expected to inform the group and return to say goodbye to the other members.

 Please keep in mind that it is natural to feel some anxiety about starting in a group for the first time.
-With time, most students find that they become comfortable with the group process and with other group members.
-Additional group rules and pre-group meetings are usually a part of the group process, and they may vary slightly according to the leaders and type of the group.
-See our "groups currently available" page, to see what types of groups are offered this semester.
+With time, most members find that they become comfortable with the group process and with other group members.
+Additional group rules and pre-group meetings are usually a part of the group process, and may vary slightly according to the leaders and type of group.
+See our available groups, to explore what types of groups are offered this semester.

 The Counseling Center staff hopes that this page answers most of your questions regarding group work.
 We also hope that this information will reduce any anxiety you might experience about a group counseling approach.
-If you would like to find out further information about group counseling, feel free to call (757) 221-3620 or stop by the Counseling Center.
+If you are interested in paticipating in or learning more about group, please call the Counseling Center at (757) 221-3620 and ask to schedule a triage appointment.
+Be sure to request group when you meet with a clinician!
+For more information about group, check out our available groups, what W&M students say they experience in our groups, and our information about online groups.